-V. NOTICE PROCEDURES
+VI.
+NOTICE PROCEDURES

-The Privacy Act requires Agreements to specify procedures for notifying applicants/recipients at time of registration and other periodic notice as directed by the Data Integrity Board (DIB) of such Party (subject to guidance provided by the Director of OMB) to applicants for and recipients of financial assistance or payments under federal benefit programs.
+The Privacy Act requires Agreements to specify procedures for notifying applicants/recipients at time of registration and other periodic notice as directed by the Data Integrity Board of such Party (subject to guidance provided by the Director of OMB) to applicants for and recipients of financial assistance or payments under Federal benefit programs.

-As previously noted in section IV.A. of this Agreement, FCC has published an amended system of record notice for the Lifeline system of records on August 15, 2017.
-See 82 Fed.
+As previously noted in Section IV.A. of this Computer Matching Agreement, HUD has published a system of record notice informing applicants/recipients that their information may be subject to verification through matching programs per 5 U.S.C. § 552a(o)(1)(D).
+The USAC records shared as part of this CMA reside in the Lifeline system of records, FCC/WCB-1, a complete notice of which the FCC published at 82 Fed.
 Reg.
 38686 (Aug.
 15, 2017).
-As described in section IV.C. of this Agreement, the FCC will also publish a Matching Notice in the Federal Register to publicly disclose the establishment of this program.
-USAC and the FCC will make a copy of this Agreement available to the public upon request and will provide a link to this Agreement on the Privacy Program Page of their respective websites.
+As described in section IV.C. of this Agreement, the FCC will also publish a Matching Notice in the Federal Register to publicly disclose the re-establishment of this program.
+HUD, USAC, and the FCC shall make a copy of this Agreement available to the public upon request and shall provide a link to this Agreement on their Privacy Program Page of their respective websites.

-VI.
+VII.
 VERIFICATION PROCEDURES AND OPPORTUNITY TO CONTEST